InserirAquiNome/crypto/0_PGP.md

 $ mkisofs -o PGP.iso -r -J /home/live/gpg_archive
 ```

-And transfer the iso to an USB memory stick
+And transfer the ISO created to an USB memory stick

 ```
 # dd bs=4M if=PGP.iso of=/dev/sdc